MONICA-Project/DockerGlobalWristbandSimulation/README.md

-# Docker Compose Complete MONICA Toolchain Example
+# Docker Compose Crowd Management Toolchain Example

 ## Overview

-This repository reports a self-consistent docker compose demonstration of whole MONICA toolchain, from data simulation to visualization.
-Main components are the following:
+This repository reports a self-consistent docker compose demonstration of whole MONICA toolchain, from data simulation to visualization, for the Crowd Management use case.
+Main components are reported in the following:

 - [MQTT Wristband GW Emulator](https://github.com/MONICA-Project/WristbandGwMqttEmulator)
 - [SCRAL](https://github.com/MONICA-Project/scral-framework) - MQTT Wristbands Module